ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Attesters, for example when a number of Attester are hidden in the same anonymity set.

-The type defined for a group identified is UUID.
+The types defined for a group identified are UUID and variable-length opaque byte string.

 ~~~ cddl
 {::include cddl/group-id-type-choice.cddl}